 Last updated on January 5th, 2021 at 02:44 pm

 Tanzania is one of Africa’s most popular tourist destinations.
 This is because of the various tourist attraction sites the country has to offer.
 From beautiful parks (Serengeti to Lake Manyara) very well known National Parks.
 However, there are unique attractions in Tanzania that are little known but incredibly beautiful.
 Here is a list of the 11 unique attractions in Tanzania

-1.)
-Isimila Stone Age Site
+11.)
+Isimila Stone Age Site.

 When you are at Iringa, you can take public transport or a Taxi and be dropped at Isimila Junction.
 From there it is just a 15Mins Walk.